Duet3D/DuetWebControl/README.md

 #### rr_code?gcode=XXX
 Send a G-code to the firmware.
 Since RepRapFirmware is generally only controlled by G-codes, this provides an interface to transmit codes from the web interface.
 This request returns the amount of currently available buffer space for incoming G-codes, however DWC does not actively use this response yet.

-#### rr_upload?name=XXX
+#### rr_upload?name=XXX&time=YYY
-Upload a file to path XXX using an HTTP POST request.
+Upload a file to path XXX with the last modified date and time using an HTTP POST request.
 This is the only supported POST request in RepRapFirmware, however be aware that the POST request is no standard HTTP request.
 To make this work in the firmware, the payload (ie. file) has to be send in one chunk right after the HTTP header without any encapsulation.
 This mechanism is used to speed up transfers.
 Once complete, the firmware responds with {"err":[code]}.
 If everything goes well, the error code will be 0 and 1 on failure.

 #### rr_download?name=XXX
 Download a specified file from the SD card.

 #### rr_delete?name=XXX
 Delete a file from the SD card.
-The firmware responds again with {"err":[code]} and the error code will be 0 on success.
+The firmware responds again with `{"err":[code]}` and the error code will be 0 on success.

 #### rr_filelist?dir=XXX
 Request a file list from the directory XXX.
-Unlike rr_files, which was used in past web interface versions, this request returns a JSON object which encapsulates each file in the following format: {"type":[type],"name":"[name]","size":[size]} Type can be either 'd' if it is a directory or 'f' if it is a regular file.
+Unlike rr_files, which was used in past web interface versions, this request returns a JSON object which encapsulates each file in the following format:

+`{"type":[type],"name":"[name]","size":[size],"lastModified":"[datetime]"}`

+Type can be either 'd' if it is a directory or 'f' if it is a regular file.
 The size is reported in bytes.

+If an error occurs, the firmware will respond with `{"err":[code]}`.
+If the code is 1, the directory doesn't exist.
+If it is 2, the requested volume is not mounted.

 #### rr_fileinfo?name=XXX
 Parse G-code file information from file XXX or return file information about the file being printed if the key is omitted.
 RepRapFirmware implements a dedicate function to retrieve information from a G-code file (see also M36) which may be used on the G-code file list and on the print status page.